 Act like you are invincible.

 Exuding confidence is one of the key weapons you have to deter any trouble.
 Even if you don’t feel confident, never let that show.
 A quiet confidence that tells everyone around you not to mess with you or they’ll be in trouble if they did is often more than enough to make any would be attacker think twice.
-All potential attackers instinctively target a weaker opponent, so if everything about you from your demeanour to your body language screams ‘I am in my element and can look after myself,’ your chances of being targeted will drop dramatically.
+Most potential attackers instinctively target a weaker opponent, so if everything about you from your demeanor to your body language screams ‘I am in my element and can look after myself,’ your chances of being targeted will drop dramatically.

 But don’t be cocky.